juepi/PIO-ESP32-Template/README.md

 The sketch will publish the voltage measured on the configured ADC pin here.
 Note that we do not subscribe to this topic, we only publish to it.
 **ATTENTION**: I'm unsure if reading the battery voltage works correctly - not yet tested (had some problems in the past with voltage readings on ESP32).

+* `topic/tree/SleepUntil` - default Message: none
+If `SLEEP_UNTIL` is enabled in `platformio.ini`, you can send a message containing a unix epoch time value (32bit signed long, encoded in hexadecimal base) to this topic and the ESP will sleep until the set time, supposed that a valid NTP time has been received and the given wake-up-time is in the future.
+The message may start with "0x", upper and lower case supported.

 ### Importance of `ClientName` Setting
 Note that the `ClientName` configured in the `platformio.ini` file will also be used as the hostname reported to your DHCP server when the ESP fetches an IP-address.
 This is especially important, as OTA-flashing will also require your networking environment to be able to resolve this hostname to the ESP's IP-address!
 See `upload_port`setting in the `platformio.ini` file.
 If you're having troubles with OTA-flashing, you might want to check that first by pinging the configured `ClientName`.